Former FCI Dublin prison warden found guilty of sex abuse charges

 During closing arguments, his defense attorney, James Reilly, started off by telling the jury that his client was "not guilty.
 Not guilty.
 Not guilty."

-Reilly also called the women not credible because they are convicted felons.
+Reilly also said the women who testified weren't credible because they were convicted criminals.
 And he said the lack of video evidence to support what the women alleged should be taken into great account.

 All sexual activity between a prison worker and incarcerated people is illegal.
 There is no scenario in which an incarcerated person can give consent.

-Long before the official jury verdict came in, those who know Garcia had already convicted him in the court of public opinion.
+Long before the official jury verdict came in, Garcia had already been convicted in the court of public opinion.

 The updates of his trial have been circulating on the internet, word of mouth and on U.S. Bureau of Prisons Facebook pages.